cozy-creator/sui-playground/modules/noot_standard/README.md

 - Think about auctions
 - The Sui core includes a url standard with has commits of content; that could be useful.
 Perhaps integrate that
 - Implement actual randomness
+- Perhaps the market should define the transfer cap of a noot?
+- See if we can transfer a Noot from being part of market-A to market-B. This would be ideal for closing or opening transfer abilities of a noot (even within the same type).
+- For extract_owner_cap, perhaps we should drop the is_owner requirement; what if we want some markets to be able to take transfer_caps, even without the owner's consent???

 ### Problems to Solve